 Insurance is much the same as you'll find across Citibank's higher-end credit cards with international travel insurance available on return journeys of up to six months or on trips of up to 31 days when departing Australia on a one-way ticket.

-Booking your international flights using the Emirates Citi World Mastercard activates this cover, as does using Emirates Skywards miles to book your flight – provided you've earned at least 15,000 Skywards miles via this card in the 12 months before you book.
+Booking your international flights using the Emirates Citi World Mastercard or using Emirates Skywards miles to book your flight can activate this cover – subject to the policy documents, and for those travelling using miles, provided you've earned at least 15,000 Skywards miles using this card in the 12 months before you book.

-Also thrown in: interstate flight inconvenience insurance, transit accident cover, purchase protection insurance and access to a 'guaranteed pricing scheme', covering you for the difference less any excess when a product you buy on the card is later advertised at a lower price.
+Also thrown in: interstate flight inconvenience insurance, transit accident cover, purchase protection insurance and access to a 'guaranteed pricing scheme', which could provide a refund of the difference when a product you buy on the card is later advertised at a lower price, minus the policy excess.

 Airport lounge access and other perks: 4.5/5